 Look at this short video from Google on how to use Goals within Google Analytics to track your conversion rates.

 You can also use Google Analytics to track impressions and your ad Click-Through Rate from your Google AdWords campaigns.
 Here’s a short video that explains how it works.

 In addition to Google Analytics, you can use any of the following to track Conversion Rates and/or Click-Through Rates.

-- Native advertising platforms (that is, Facebook Ads Manager, Twitter Ads Manager, Google AdWords Manager Accounts)
+- Native advertising platforms (Facebook Ads Manager, Twitter Ads Manager, Google AdWords Manager Accounts)

-At the top of the sales funnel, the click-through rate measures how many people perform an action (such as click your ad) before they get to your website.
+At the top of the sales funnel, the click-through rate measures what action users perform (such as clicking your ad) before they get to your website.

-At the middle and bottom of the sales funnel, conversion rates measure actions that people take when they’re already on your website, like submit a form, sign up for a newsletter, download an infographic, make a purchase, and others.
+At the middle and bottom of the sales funnel (MOFU/BOFU), conversion rates measure actions that people take when they’re already on your website.

 As an example, let’s say I want to know how many people visited my website after seeing my Facebook ad.
 In this case, I would want to determine the click-through rate.